nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Biogenic:** Pertaining to or resulting from the action of living organisms, relevant to the method of synthesis for biogenic palladium.

-### Expanded Definition and Usage\nBiogenic palladium is particularly valued for its high surface area and catalytic efficiency, making it an excellent choice for catalytic applications, including in the catalytic converters of automobiles and in chemical synthesis pathways.
+### Expanded Definition and Usage:
+Biogenic palladium is particularly valued for its high surface area and catalytic efficiency, making it an excellent choice for catalytic applications, including in the catalytic converters of automobiles and in chemical synthesis pathways.
 In medicine, its biocompatibility and functionality are leveraged for diagnostic imaging and targeted therapy, while its potential for environmental applications includes using its catalytic properties to decompose pollutants or toxins.

 ###